Ahazii/CritterCatcherAI/DEPLOYMENT_STATUS.md

 ## Overall Status: ✅ READY FOR TESTING ON UNRAID

-All critical backend and frontend components are implemented and ready for testing.
-Some backend API endpoints for Phase 8 are still pending but won't block UI testing.
+All backend and frontend components are now complete through Phase 7.
+Ready for Phase 8 integration and testing.

 ---